Estarmani/alx-system_engineering-devops/README.md

-Solutions to shell basic task
+This repository contains solution to shell task